January 13, 2012

 Grand Canyon Safe from Uranium Mining

 The natural gas business is booming- sometimes with deadly results.
-Host Bruce Gellerman sniffs out the cracks in the nearly two million miles of pipeline that run under our cities.
+Bruce Gellerman sniffs out the cracks in the nearly two million miles of pipeline that run under our cities, including leaks near the Massachusetts State House.
 (18:30)

 Emerging Science Note/ Raphaella Bennin